Federal Government Caught Stealing

 Active-Duty Service Members and Veterans suffer from incomplete medical records due to persistent interoperability failures across DoD and VA systems, causing delayed diagnoses, duplicate treatments, and substandard care.

-TETRA Solution Stolen
+TETRA Software Stolen

 Failed Alternatives